RayyMedina/Breakout-Game/README.md

-Created Breakout game for fun.
+Created Breakout game to get a better understanding of coding games.